SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Project/v1ProjectEntity_Simple.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

-## Response: object
+## Response:

-Carrier object for Project.
-Services for the Project Carrier is available from the <see cref="T:SuperOffice.CRM.Services.IProjectAgent">Project Agent</see>.
+ProjectEntity found.

 | Response | Description |
 |----------------|-------------|
 | 200 | ProjectEntity found. |
 | 404 | Not Found. |

-Response body: object
+Response body:

 | Property Name | Type |  Description |
 |----------------|------|--------------|